Buying a car can be a confusing business, particularly if it’s your first time doing so.

 How long will it take for the car to arrive?

-This is especially worth considering as the cost of returning the car could be far greater than if you are simply buying from your local dealership.
+It’s worth ticking these boxes in case the cost of returning the car is far greater than if you’re simply buying from your local dealership.